-If this command doesn’t solve your problem with Flash and you still have problems specially in Mozilla Firefox, there is another package you can use.
+If this command doesn’t solve your problem with Flash and you’re still having issues, especially in Mozilla Firefox, there’s another package you can use.

 sudo apt-add-repository multiverse && sudo apt update

-You can also add it by going to Ubuntu’s “Software & Updates” app and selecting the checkbox in front of “Software restricted by copyright or legal issues (multiverse)”.
-Once you click close, it will prompt you to update package information.
+You can also add it by going to Ubuntu’s “Software & Updates” app and selecting the checkbox for “Software restricted by copyright or legal issues (multiverse)”.
+Once you click close, it will prompt you to update the package information.

-Now that you have multiverse repository enabled, you can install the
+Now that you have the multiverse repository enabled, you can install the

 sudo apt install flashplugin-installer